 Wait until the appeal period is over.
 If you received a judgment in small claims court, you should wait at least 30 days until the appeal period has passed.
 Check with the court clerk to see if an appeal has been filed.
 Under MD Rule 3-534 the defendant has 10 days to make a motion to amend the judgment.
 Under MD Rule 7-104 the Defendant has 30 days to make an appeal.

 Act before the time limit on collecting a judgment expires.
 Basically you have 12 years to collect your judgment.
-Courts & Judicial Proceedings § 5-102(a)(3) However, you can renew the judgment by contacting the court again.
+Courts & Judicial Proceedings § 5-102(a)(3) .
+However, you can renew the judgment by contacting the court again.
 MD Rule 3-625 .
 You must renew it before the judgment expires.

-Judgments are satisfied by money paid to the plaintiff.
-When the defendant pays the amount owed to the plaintiff, the plaintiff has to give the defendant and file with the clerk a written statement that the judgment has been satisfiedRead the Rule: MD Rule 3-626
+Judgments are satisfied when money is paid to the plaintiff.
+When the defendant pays the amount owed to the plaintiff, the plaintiff has to give the defendant and file with the clerk a written statement that the judgment has been satisfied.
+Read the Rule: MD Rule 3-626

-A person seeking review of an agency decision is called the petitioner.
-Unless another rule or law gives the petitioner more time, the petitioner must file a petition within 30 days after the date of the agency action, the date the agency sent notice of the agency action, or the date notice of the agency action was received, whichever is latest.
-Petitions for judicial review can be filed in the circuit court for the county where any party resides or has principal place of business.
+Petitions for judicial review can be filed in the Circuit Court for the county where any party resides or has principal place of business.
 Advance filing fees must be paid at the time of filing, unless the case is an appeal from the State Workers' Compensation Commission or an appeal, by an individual claiming benefits, from a decision of the Board of Appeals of the Department of Labor, Licensing, and Regulation or the petitioner has gotten the fees waived.
 The court may waive, or put aside, the filing fee for people who cannot pay.

 The caption, or beginning, of the petition must have the following format:

 IN THE CIRCUIT COURT FOR ________________

 PETITION OF ____________________________